wp-plugins/wpsc-support-tickets/readme.txt

 6. The full options

 == Changelog ==

+= 1.7.2 =
+* Updated: A few missed translation strings were caught and are now translatable

 = 1.7.1 =
 * Updated: Added the POT file into the /languages/ directory